tumtidum/dollypush3r/README.md

 * Controlled with the EV3 Infrared Beacon/Remote Controller.
 * The EV3 Intelligent Brick can easily be (de)attached.

-The current version (v0.1) is an Alpha release, but it seems to function quite fine already.
-Maybe DollyPush3r could be useful for anyone out there as well.
+The current version is an Alpha release, but it seems to function quite fine already.